Arkansas attorney general asks governor to set execution dates

-LITTLE ROCK, Ark.
-(Reuters) - Arkansas’ 10-year hiatus in capital punishment moved nearer to its end on Tuesday when state Attorney General Leslie Rutledge formally asked Governor Asa Hutchinson to set execution dates for eight inmates who have exhausted their appeals.
+LITTLE ROCK, Ark., Sept 1 (Reuters) - Arkansas’ 10-year hiatus in capital punishment moved nearer to its end on Tuesday when state Attorney General Leslie Rutledge formally asked Governor Asa Hutchinson to set execution dates for eight inmates who have exhausted their appeals.

 “These individuals were sentenced to death for the heinous crimes they committed.
 It is far past time that the sentences be carried out and justice served,” Rutledge said in a statement.